 Is travertine slippery when wet?

 Travertine is very slippery in wet conditions.
-It’s not recommended four use in the bathroom, pool, and laundry room.
-However, tumbled travertine is one of the best materials to use in a pool, patio, and driveways areas.
-Due to their porous surface, it’s able to absorb water leaving the surface nonslippery.
+It’s not recommended for use in the bathroom, pool, and laundry room.
+However, tumbled travertine is one of the best materials to use in a pool, patio, and driveways area.
+Due to its porous surface, it’s able to absorb water leaving the surface nonslippery.
 To reduce the slippery nature of travertine flooring, you can apply the SolidStepCote sealer to cure the gritty texture to making your floor anti-slip.

 Is travertine a good floor tile?